hermanmb/Master_2022_Timber/README.md

 Packages used:
-pandas, sklearn, numpy, cipy, matplotlib
+pandas, sklearn, numpy, matplotlib and opensees

 -----------
 Instructions: